PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 yarn add react-player
 ```

-Now, let's create a wrapper component that will use our **React Player** inside `components/custom` folder create a file called `YouTubePlayer.tsx` and paste in the following code.
+Let's create a wrapper component using our **React Player** inside the `components/custom` folder.
+Create a `YouTubePlayer.tsx` file and paste it into the following code.

 ```tsx
 "use client";